--t clientname Copy client workspace clientname 's view and client options into the View: and Options: field of this client workspace. (i.e, use clientname 's View: as a template) -f Allows the last modification date, which is normally read- only, to be set.
-Can also be used by Perforce superusers to delete or modify clients that they don't own. -d [-f] clientname Delete the specified client workspace, if the client is owned by the invoking user or it is unlocked.
-(The -f flag allows Perforce superusers to delete locked client workspaces that they don't own.) -i Read the client description from standard input. -0 Write the client specification to standard output. g-opts See the Global Options section.
+-t clientname Copy client workspace clientname's view and client options into the View: and Options: field of this client workspace. (i.e, use clientname's View: as a template) -f Allows the last modification date, which is normally read-only, to be set.
+Superusers may use this flag to delete or modify locked workspaces owned by other users, and non-superusers may use this flag to delete or modify locked workspaces that they do own. -d clientname Delete the specified client workspace, if the client is owned by the invoking user or it is unlocked.
+(The -f flag allows allows Perforce superusers to delete locked client workspaces that they don't own, or by non-superusers to delete or modify locked clients that they do own.) -i Read the client description from standard input. -0 Write the client specification to standard output. g-opts See the Global Options section.